Updated April 2026

 Types of Rideshare Insurance Cover

-Different options depending on how you use your vehicle for rideshare or delivery work.
+Different options depending on how you use your vehicle for rideshare or delivery work in Australia.

-Some insurers allow you to add a business use or commercial endorsement to your existing personal car insurance policy.
-This extends your cover to include rideshare or delivery work.
+Some Australian insurers let you add a rideshare endorsement to your existing personal car insurance policy.
+This extends your cover to include rideshare or delivery work at a lower cost than a standalone commercial policy.

 Added to existing policy